-Temporomandibular Disorders (TMD) are a complex and poorly understood set of conditions characterized by pain in the jaw joint and surrounding tissues and limitation in jaw movements.
+Temporomandibular Disorders (TMD) are a complex set of conditions characterized by pain in the jaw joint and surrounding tissues and limitation in jaw movements.
 Injuries and other conditions that routinely affect other joints in the body, such as arthritis, also affect the Temporomandibular Joint.
 One or both joints may be involved and, depending on the severity, can affect a person’s ability to speak, chew, swallow, make facial expressions, and even breathe.
 Also included under the heading of TMD are disorders involving the jaw muscles.
 These may accompany the jaw joint problems or occur independently.
 Scientists have found that most patients with TMD also experience painful conditions in other parts of the body.
 These comorbid conditions include chronic fatigue syndrome, chronic headache, endometriosis, fibromyalgia, interstitial cystitis, irritable bowel syndrome, low back pain, sleep disorders, and vulvodynia.
 They are considered comorbid because they occur together more often than chance can explain.
 In addition, the conditions share other features.
 These findings are stimulating research into common mechanisms underlying all of these comorbid conditions.

 What Causes TMD?